Mitesh0101/Vehicle-Management-System/README.md

 ```

 ### Step 7: Build and Run
-Build the project to resolve all dependencies and then run the main application class from your IDE.
+Build the project to resolve all dependencies and then run the Main.java file from your IDE.

 -----